eniac/Flightplan/Wharf/README.md

 The first tests just the FEC functionality, ensuring that the packets received by h2 are identical to those sent by h1, even in the presence of drops.

+This test replays special packets to alter the behavior of the system to turn on FEC functionality in the simulation environment.
+Commands to test complete topology are sent to the switches after this initial replay of special packets.
+The ordering of the functions is enforced in `start_flightplan_mininet.py` to set the boosters with FEC behavior.

 A sample input file is `bmv2/pcaps/tcp_100.pcap`